| M A Y 1

 practice, capable of routine performance in many major countries,

 within some ten to twenty years.
+The situation would then be

 ripe for extensive efforts, either legal or illegal, at human